2026 Plein Air Header Image

 Full details, requirements, and policies are outlined in the artist application.

-Pottery workshop with Scott Souers
+Pottery workshop with Scott Souers showing sample of materials that will be used.

 Pottery Workshop for Beginners with Scott Souers-UPDATE- SOLD OUT